 The Business and E-Commerce plans include features that will help you run an e-commerce business in addition to your website.
 There are three plans to choose from: Business Basic, Business Unlimited, and Business VIP, all of which offer a generous number of features.

-All plans support connecting your own domain or getting one through Wix (free for one year), SSL certificate, no Wix ads, unlimited bandwidth, and accepting online payments.
+All plans in this tier support connecting your own domain or getting one through Wix (free for one year).
+They also offer an SSL certificate, have no Wix ads, have unlimited bandwidth, and accept online payments.
 For the sake of efficiency, I won’t go into details about each one.

-Offer different payment plans and subscriptions.
+- Offer different payment plans and subscriptions.

-Create customer accounts that will save customer info for easier and faster checkout.
+- Create customer accounts that will save customer info for easier and faster checkout.

-Get 20 GB/35 GB/50 GB storage space (depending on the plan).
+- Get 20 GB/35 GB/50 GB storage space (depending on the plan).

-Get customized business insights with detailed sales analytics (only in Business VIP).
+- Get customized business insights with detailed sales analytics (only in Business VIP).

-Sell unlimited products and add sorting filters to help your customers find what they’re looking for.
+- Sell unlimited products and add sorting filters to help your customers find what they’re looking for.

-Send automated cart recovery emails to nudge customers who abandoned their full cart at checkout.
+- Send automated cart recovery emails to nudge customers who abandoned their full cart at checkout.

-Display product prices in multiple currencies (not available in Business Basic).
+- Display product prices in multiple currencies (not available in Business Basic).

-Offer subscriptions and collect recurring payments (not available in Business Basic).
+- Offer subscriptions and collect recurring payments (not available in Business Basic).

-Sell on social media like Instagram and Facebook to widen your reach.
+- Sell on social media like Instagram and Facebook to widen your reach.

-Sell in prominent online marketplaces (only in Business VIP).
+- Sell in prominent online marketplaces (only in Business VIP).

-Integrate with premium third-party apps.
+- Integrate with premium third-party apps.

-Promote and manage your events and sell tickets.
+- Promote and manage your events and sell tickets.

-Take online orders, make reservations, and custom menus (for restaurants).
+- Take online orders, make reservations, and custom menus (for restaurants).

-Manage hotel reservations, payments, and room pricing.
+- Manage hotel reservations, payments, and room pricing.

-Manage all aspects of your fitness business.
+- Manage all aspects of your fitness business.

-Sell your artwork and stream media.
+- Sell your artwork and stream media.